Tips for Talking to Poor People

 Find Some Common Ground with the Poor

-Don’t Talk About Money with Poor People
+Don’t Talk to Poor People About Financial Matters

 Don’t Stand Downwind